yingyangforce/python_basics_p1/README.md

 # Python Basics - Part 1

-Part one of a list of python promts {1..150}
+Part one of a list of python prompts {1..150}